History at St. Anne’s Catholic Primary:

 - Begin with action timeline that should include add-ons from previous years teaching/ start with learning the basic timeline so that it is known by the time the history topic begins.
 By doing this, we are using timelines as a teaching strategy that can help students construct an understanding of historical events over time, even the youngest students.
 Literature can be used to show, model, and help students develop concepts about time, continuity, and change in social studies as a basis for developing timelines.
 Also, by asking the children what actions to include for the period of time studied, they are making their own mark on history as the timeline moves through school.

-- Use artefacts as a WOW to the start of a topic as well as throughout the topic.
+- Use artefacts throughout the topic wherever possible.
 This will encourage the children to become history detectives by getting them to think about what the artefact is for, where it is from and how old it is.
 Artefacts help pupils question and understand the past and encourages the use of historical language.

 - Outreach intervention: inviting people into school to talk about; demonstrate or re-enact aspects or periods in history has the effect of bringing history alive to the children and provides them with a more visual view of the topic they are covering.